ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-Instead of sending an [object describing the requested resource](#resource-access-rights), access rights MAY be communicated as a string known to the AS or RS representing the access being requested.
-Each string SHOULD correspond to a specific expanded object representation at the AS.
+Instead of sending an [object describing the requested resource](#resource-access-rights), access rights MAY be communicated as a string known to the AS representing the access being requested.
+In the following non-normative example, three distinct resource access rights are being requested.

 ~~~ json
 "access": [